 The economic situation in the Middle East is part of what drives the political environment.
-The lack of economic freedom was an important factor leading to the 2011 Arab Spring uprisings, which disrupted economic activity, depressed foreign and domestic investment, and slowed economic growth.
+The lack of economic freedom was an important factor leading to the Arab Spring uprisings, which began in early 2011 and disrupted economic activity, depressed foreign and domestic investment, and slowed economic growth.

 The political environment has a direct bearing on how easily the U.S. military can operate in a region.
 In many Middle Eastern countries, the political situation remains fraught with uncertainty.
-The Arab Spring uprisings that began in early 2011 formed a regional sandstorm that eroded the foundations of many authoritarian regimes, erased borders, and destabilized many countries in the region.
-Even so, the popular uprisings in Tunisia, Libya, Egypt, Bahrain, Syria, and Yemen did not usher in a new era of democracy and liberal rule, as many in the West were hoping.
-At best, these uprisings made slow progress toward democratic reform.
+The Arab Spring uprisings formed a regional sandstorm that eroded the foundations of many authoritarian regimes, erased borders, and destabilized many countries in the region.7 Yet the popular uprisings in Tunisia, Libya, Egypt, Bahrain, Syria, and Yemen did not usher in a new era of democracy and liberal rule as many in the West were hoping.
+At best, they made slow progress toward democratic reform.
 At worst, they added to political instability, exacerbated economic problems, and contributed to the rise of Islamist extremists.
-Six years later, the economic and political outlooks remain bleak.7
+Years later, the economic and political outlooks remained bleak.8

 There is no shortage of security challenges for the U.S. and its allies in this region.
-Using the breathing space and funding afforded to it by the Joint Comprehensive Plan of Action (JCPOA), Iran has exacerbated Shia–Sunni tensions to increase its influence on embattled regimes and undermine adversaries in Sunni-led states.
-In May 2018, the Trump Administration left the JCPOA after European allies failed to address many of the serious flaws in the deal like the sunset clauses.
-U.S. economic sanctions have been restored to pre-JCPOA levels and in some cases have been expanded.12
+Using the breathing space and funding afforded to it by the July 14, 2015, Joint Comprehensive Plan of Action (JCPOA),9 for example, Iran has exacerbated Shia–Sunni tensions to increase its influence on embattled regimes and has undermined adversaries in Sunni-led states.
+In May 2018, the Trump Administration left the JCPOA after European allies failed to address many of the serious flaws in the deal like the sunset clauses.10 A year later, in May 2019, Iran announced that it was withdrawing from certain aspects of the JCPOA.11 U.S. economic sanctions have been restored to pre-JCPOA levels and in some cases have been expanded.12

 Arab–Israeli tensions are another source of instability in the region.
 The repeated breakdown of Israeli–Palestinian peace negotiations has created an even more antagonistic situation.
 Hamas, the Palestinian branch of the Muslim Brotherhood that has controlled Gaza since 2007, seeks to transform the conflict from a national struggle over sovereignty and territory into a religious conflict in which compromise is denounced as blasphemy.
 Hamas invokes jihad in its struggle against Israel and seeks to destroy the Jewish state and replace it with an Islamic state.